kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

    - Simple string concatenation/formatting logic - no AST involved.

 ### 4.2.
 ID & Join Replacement Logic

+**Implementation Note:** `JoinStrictness` type and join replacement logic should be implemented in `src/select/builder.ts` as they are SELECT-specific.

 - Implement `JoinStrictness` type as defined in Section 2.2.
 - Implement type-level logic to allow replacing a join with same or higher strictness under the same ID: